If you grew up in Singapore through the 90s, there are unmistakable things that belong to the past… and should ideally stay there.

 Shower Head from 1998

 Growing up in the 90s, it’s a tiny enjoyment to head home after playing sports with classmates at the school street soccer court and hopping into the shower.

-It didn’t matter how much water we used, as long as it washed away the sweat and saved us from the heat.
+It didn’t matter how much water we used, as long as it washed away the sweat and cooled us in the heat.

 Fast forward to 2018, water saving functions in smart homes help to monitor water usage, aiming to help us stick to 130 litres a day.
 The Hydrao shower head keeps your utilities bill under control, as a new addition to homes by PUB Singapore.

-Also, somewhere along the way we got spoilt by hotel staycations with rain showers.
+Also, somewhere along the way we got envious of hotel rain showers.

 Your home is 2018-ready if you have a rain shower system in your bathroom, pipes embedded or exposed notwithstanding.